btroop/btroop/docs/README.md

 >
 >---
 >**Highlights from role**
->- Enabled executive leadership to make strategic growth decisions by designing and building analysis models that forecasted projects’ equipment counts, CapEx spending and ops. budgets
+>- Enabled executive leadership to make strategic growth decisions by designing and building analysis models that forecasted projects’ equipment counts, capex spending and ops budgets
 >- Cut costs, reduced planning oversights and eliminated data discrepancies by developing and implementing a suite of automated software tools that streamlined 10 major engineering workflows
->- Reduced financial impact of service delivery outages by revising interdepartmental project mgmt. policies and by leading operations teams through troubleshooting and network repair procedures
+>- Reduced financial impact of service delivery outages by revising interdepartmental project mgmt policies and by leading operations teams through troubleshooting and network repair procedures